Stereotypic Movement Disorder (SMD)

 This article may interest you: What Are the Most Dangerous Drugs in the World?

-In addition, Lesch–Nyhan syndrome (LNS) may present some of the symptoms of stereotypic movement disorder.
-In addition, it may also manifest if the child suffers from mental retardation or has a head injury.
+Also, Lesch–Nyhan syndrome (LNS) may present some of the symptoms of stereotypic movement disorder.
+Also, it may manifest if the child suffers from mental retardation or has a head injury.

 The problem with this disorder is that it may be confused with autism, obsessive-compulsive disorder, or Tourette syndrome.
 For this reason, specialists must do several tests before diagnosing the patient.